 -

+Evaluate platforms on integration depth.
 Look for native integrations, bidirectional metadata flow, and open standards to avoid lock in.

 -

+Automate metadata collection first.
 Connect core systems like your warehouse and BI tools.
 Enable automated lineage and usage tracking.

 -

+Build targeted automations.
 Start small with workflows like PII tagging, policy enforcement, or unused asset cleanup.

 -

+Embed metadata into team workflows.
 Surface context directly in Slack, BI tools, and query editors so teams see value without extra effort.

 -

+Measure impact and expand.
 Track time saved, risk reduced, or costs optimized, then scale to new use cases.

 Most teams see initial value within three to six months, with impact compounding as adoption grows.

-“Tide, a UK digital bank serving nearly 500,000 small business customers, needed to strengthen GDPR compliance as they scaled rapidly.
-Their original process for identifying and tagging personally identifiable information would have required 50 days of manual effort—half a day per schema across 100 schemas—carrying high risk of human error and inconsistency.
-After implementing Atlan, Tide's data and legal teams collaborated to define personally identifiable information standards and documented them in Atlan as their source of truth.
-Using Atlan's Playbooks feature, they automated the identification, tagging, and classification of personal data across their entire data estate.
+After implementing Atlan, Tide’s data and legal teams collaborated to define personally identifiable information standards and documented them in Atlan as their source of truth.
+Using Atlan’s Playbooks feature, they implemented rule-based automations to identify, tag, and classify personal data across their entire data estate.
 What would have taken 50 days of manual work was accomplished in just 5 hours.
 The team now maintains continuous compliance monitoring and can respond to data subject requests with confidence.
-We said: Okay, our source of truth for personal data is Atlan.
-We were blessed by Legal.
-Everyone, from now on, can start to understand personal data.”

 Michal Szymanski, Data Governance Manager